Have you been forced to miss work days after a job-related injury? You likely have many questions, such as:

 If your injury is permanently disabling, you should consider filing for Social Security disability benefits in addition to Workers' Comp.
 A lawyer who specializes in work injury benefits can help you recover the full compensation you're entitled to.

 Lawsuits for work injuries are not common, but they are possible in certain circumstances.
-While suing your employer is rarely an option, you may have grounds for a lawsuit if a negligent third party (someone other than your employer or co-workers) caused your injury.
+While sueing your employer is rarely an option, you may have grounds for a lawsuit if a negligent third party (someone other than your employer or co-workers) caused your injury.
 You may file a personal injury lawsuit in addition to filing for Workers' Comp.

-In a third party personal injury claim, you could recover additional compensation for the following expenses:
+In a third-party personal injury claim, you could recover additional compensation for the following expenses:

 These types of lawsuits are common on construction sites.
 These job sites usually have independent contractors and workers from multiple employers in close proximity to each other.
 It's easy for a construction worker to get seriously injured due to a third party's careless mistake.